 Canon EOS R100: Verdict

-The trickle-down effect means that, as technology advances, affordable products inherit increasingly powerful features.
-What the EOS R100 represents, then, isn't a basic camera, but a very capable mirrorless camera that puts powerful photographic capabilities into the hands of anyone who wants to take better pictures than is possible on a smartphone.
+The EOS R100 benefits from the trickle-down effect whereby, as technology advances, affordable products inherit increasingly powerful features.
+So, while it's an entry-level model, this isn't a basic camera, but a very capable mirrorless camera that puts powerful photographic capabilities in the hands of anyone who wants to take better pictures than is possible on a smartphone.